 Manual Handling (Objects)

 This course aims to raise the levels of good practice in manual handling to reduce potential risks of back injuries and accidents.
-It is designed for staff, volunteers, supervisors and managers working in charitable, voluntary and statutory organisations or a care environment.
+It is designed for staff, volunteers, supervisors and managers working in charity retail.

 - Adopt safer manual handling techniques

 - Identify high risk areas

 - Discuss the anatomy of the back and common causes of back problems

 - Develop an understanding and application of recognised lifting techniques and aids (including demonstrations and practice)